 Highland Park Way SW and SW Holden St Safety Improvements

-Updated January 13, 2023
+Updated June 13, 2024

 What's Happening Now?

-Project Overview
+Project Overview & Design

 • A more durable traffic signal with metal poles that have signal lights instead of lights connected to wooden poles.

-• Painting permanent crosswalks at each crossing.
+• Permanent crosswalks at each crossing.

-The closure of the West Seattle High-Rise Bridge on March 23, 2020 brought significant traffic to the Highland Park neighborhood and to the already-strained intersection of Highland Park Way SW and SW Holden St. One of the first projects we built shortly after the bridge first closed was a temporary signal at the intersection.
+The closure of the West Seattle Bridge on March 23, 2020 brought significant traffic to the Highland Park neighborhood and to the already-strained intersection of Highland Park Way SW and SW Holden St. One of the first projects we built shortly after the bridge closed was a temporary signal at the intersection.
 This temporary signal will be replaced by a permanent signal as part of the Highland Park Way SW and SW Holden St Safety Improvements project.

-Separate from this project, the Reconnect West Seattle project team added traffic calming in the Highland Park neighborhood to address detour traffic from the West Seattle High-Rise Bridge closure, through a Home Zone.
+Separate from this project, the Reconnect West Seattle project team added traffic calming in the Highland Park neighborhood to address detour traffic from the West Seattle Bridge closure, through a Home Zone.
 A Home Zone involves the entire neighborhood working together to prioritize improvements that calm traffic on residential streets and improve pedestrian mobility and neighborhood livability.

 Locations of speed humps and cushions in Highland Park neighborhood